 Quality machine vision lighting offers a number of performance advantages:

 Precision lighting results in clearer images that improve feature detection and minimize errors.
+In high-output lighting systems, Neutral Density Filters help regulate exposure without reducing illumination stability.

 With consistent lighting, camera calibration is easier and requires less frequent adjustment.